SmartCash/beehive-desktop/README.md

 # BeeHive Desktop
-This is the smart hub wallet that is 100% decentralized using SAPI layer on Smartnodes.
-With this you don't need to sync any blockchain.
+This an SAPI based wallet that is 100% decentralized using SAPI layer on Smartnodes.
+With this you don't need to sync any blockchain or run any servers.

 ### Linux dependencies